Fire At Building In Central Moscow Covers 3,200 Square Feet - Russian Emergencies Ministry - UrduPoint

 According to the ministry, the fire danger level is four out of five.

-The emergencies ministry said earlier in the day, citing preliminary data, that no one got injured in the accident.
-At the moment, 65 firefighters and 18 units of special equipment are involved in the emergency response.
+The Emergencies Ministry said earlier in the day, citing preliminary data, that no one got injured in the accident.
+At the moment, 188 firefighters and 61 units of special equipment are involved in the emergency response.